hapax/hapax.github.io/assets/reading.md

 #### Virtual particles

 We'll now turn to a specific example of $A$: *particle number*.
-The basic setup requires that our Hilbert space take the form of a Fock space, which we take to be bosonic for simplicity.
+The basic setup requires a Fock space, which we take to be bosonic for simplicity.
 We have a set of creation and annihilation operators $a_i^\dagger, a_i$, satisfying commutation relations